-The selectable COM-ports are enabled in the upper button list.
+This is done by clicking (Define Serial / TCP-IP Interfaces) which opens the menu below.
+When Serial is selected, the selectable COM-ports are enabled in the upper button list.
 The user can only select one of the available ports for interconnection with the radiometer.

 The baud rate parameter defines the communication speed.
-For copper cable lengths up to 50 m and for fiber optic cables, the highest baud rate should be used (115200).
-This is particularly important when files that have been backed up on the radiometer DOM (disk on module) need to be transferred to the host.
-Some of these data files might be several MBytes in size so that an optimally fast transfer rate is desirable.
-At 115200 baud the transfer speed is about 6 kByte/sec.
+For copper cable lengths up to 50 m and for fibre optic cables, the highest baud rate should be used (115200).
+This is particularly important when files that have been backed up on the radiometer DOM (disk on module) need to be transferred to the H-PC.
+Some of these data files might be several MBytes in size so that a fast transfer speed is desirable.
+At 115200 baud the transfer speed is about 8 kByte/sec.